njleonzhang/vue-data-tables/docs/serverData.md

 # server-side data source (Load massive data)
-In previous section, we always fetch all data from server with single http request.
-But sometimes, you may have massive data in sever and it is impossible to load all data to the web page.
-In this scenario, component `DataTablesServer` can be used.
+In the previous section, we always fetch all data from the server with a single http request.
+But sometimes, you may have massive data on the sever and it's impossible to load all that data to the web page.
+In this scenario, the component `DataTablesServer` can be used.

-`DataTablesServer` basically have same feature to `DataTables`, which means you also have customizable action bar, action columns, pagination and so on.
+`DataTablesServer` basically has the same features to `DataTables`, which means you also have a customizable action bar, action columns, pagination and so on.

-> when you use `DataTables`, you may provide `filterFunction` for some props to define special filter logic. for `DataTablesServer` `filterFunction` doesn't work, because the filter is not made in front-end but in server-side, when you use `DataTablesServer`
+> When you use `DataTables`, you may provide `filterFunction` for some props to define special filter logic.
+For `DataTablesServer` `filterFunction` doesn't work, because the filter is not made on the front-end but on the server-side when you use `DataTablesServer`.

 ## import DataTablesServer to your project